Unboxing Outliers: Decoding Data Extremes with Excel

 Quartile Range Methods

 A quick note on QUARTILE.INC (Inclusive Method) and QUARTILE.EXC (Exclusive Method): The inclusive method includes both the lowest and highest data points in the set, and the exclusive method excludes the lowest and highest data points when calculating quartiles.
+The default setting for calculating the boundaries on Excel's box and whisker charts is to use exclusive quartiles.

 If you have a smaller dataset or if every data point is crucial, you might lean towards QUARTILE.INC.
 For larger datasets where extreme values might not be as representative, QUARTILE.EXC might be more appropriate.